-Putin denies meddling in US election
+Putin calls US election meddling claims 'lies'

 The DNC hacks resulted in the public release of thousands of stolen emails, many of which included damaging revelations about the Democratic Party and Clinton's campaign.

-Trump has flip-flopped on the issue, at first refusing to consider that Russia may have been behind the DNC hacks, but later conceding Russia was likely behind them.
+Trump has flip-flopped on the issue, at first refusing to consider that Russia may have been behind the DNC hacks, but later conceding "I think it was Russia."

 Kremlin spokesman Dmitry Peskov said in January that the charges against Russia "were not backed by anything" and were "made on a very amateur, emotional level."